personalmedia/clip/docs/host-your-own.md

 > is configured correctly, so the auto-discovery feature works correctly.
 > Otherwise, all clients discover each other mutually, independently of their network status.
 >
-> If this flag is set to `"true"` each peer that connects to the PairDrop server will produce a log to STDOUT like this:
+> If this flag is set to `"true"` each peer that connects to the CLIP server will produce a log to STDOUT like this:
 >
 > ```
 > ----DEBUGGING-PEER-IP-START----
 > remoteAddress: ::ffff:172.17.0.1
 > x-forwarded-for: 19.117.63.126
 > cf-connecting-ip: undefined
-> PairDrop uses: 19.117.63.126
+> CLIP uses: 19.117.63.126
 > IP is private: false
 > if IP is private, '127.0.0.1' is used instead
 > ----DEBUGGING-PEER-IP-END----
 > ```
 >
-> If the IP address "PairDrop uses" matches the public IP address of the client device, everything is set up correctly. \
+> If the IP address "CLIP uses" matches the public IP address of the client device, everything is set up correctly. \
 > To find out the public IP address of the client device visit https://whatsmyip.com/.
 >
 > To preserve your clients' privacy: \